STalhaKOSAR/NetworkCENG435Course-Part1/README.md

 ## How to Run

-These commands need to apply one after another
+These commands need to apply one after another.

 ```
 python Broker.py